-1. Laboratory Fees.
-Laboratory fees will be charged as noted in the schedule of classes to all students.

-2. Tuition Fee for Foreign Country and Out-of-State Residents.
-A tuition fee of \$52.00 per unit, or \$1560 maximum per academic year, is charged for all students who are from foreign countries, or are residents of the United States but who have not been legal residents of California for one full year.
+- 1. Laboratory Fees.
+Laboratory fees will be charged as noted in the schedule of classes to all students. - 2.
+Tuition Fee for Foreign Country and Out-of-State Residents.
+A tuition fee of \$53.00 per unit, or \$1560 maximum per academic year, is charged for all students who are from foreign countries, or are residents of the United States but who have not been legal residents of California for one full year.
 Dependents of military personnel, regardless of residence, are exempt from out-of-state fees for one year.
-Foreign students enrolling in English as a Second Language will be assessed the non-resident cost for twelve units of study.

 3. Associated Student Body Fee.
-Students taking 6 units or more of course work are expected to pay an Associated Student Body fee of \$10.00 per semester.
+Student's taking 6 units or more of course work are expected to pay an Associated Student Body fee of \$10.00 per semester.
 The ASCOD fee provides accident insurance and free entry to all varsity games and other student activities.
 Students enrolled in at least one class are eligible to obtain a \$10 Student Body Card.